appijumbo/Git-Github-for-Newbies/README.md

-# Git-Github-for-Newbies

-Git & Github:  A Web Dev Newbie Guide or how Git became less of a git
+#Git & Github:  A Web Dev Newbie Guide
+###or how Git became less of a git

-Summary
+##Summary
 If your new to programming or web development then this guide is aimed at you.
 For starters you do need to know how to use Git !
 Of course like me you probably heard about Git and Github but put off learning it because its yet another layer off stuff to get your head around and you can code on your own perfectly well without using it.
 But learning Git is necessary because its:

-Professionals use all the time; your expected to know it!
+   * Professionals use all the time; your expected to know it!
-Designed for very small and very large projects
+   * Designed for very small and very large projects
-Zero cost: Git is free and Github if free if your code is open to public access
+   * Zero cost: Git is free and Github if free if your code is open to public access

-This guide is for newbies and community teams
+###This guide is for newbies and community teams
 This guide is aimed at web dev newbies; those that are just getting into the technology.
 If your not a web dev newbie but want to review Git/Github then you might still want to read because I’ve tried to make it as straight forward as I can.
 And if by chance your a Git expert and you’ve stumbled upon this please feel free to offer any suggestions or corrections.
 This course is also intend for those setting up community based project teams perhaps with inexperienced developers from different backgrounds.
 As such I aim to be as platform agnostic as I can i.e. suitable for Mac, Windows and Linux.

+___

-Part 1: Introduction
+##Part 1: Introduction
-What is Git?
+###What is Git?
-According to git-scm “Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.”
+According to git-scm
+> “Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.”

 Ok so that all makes sense then my fellow newbies...er probably not.

-What does the name ‘git’ mean? something technical perhaps ?
+###What does the name ‘git’ mean? something technical perhaps ?

 Short answer; no. Indeed as a Brit myself it came as a bit of a surprise that it was named by its inventor Linus Torvalds as a play on the fact that people might call him a bit of a ‘git’.
 This is British slang for a troublesome annoying person.
 Thus no technical meaning, fancy mnemonics or otherwise to the actual name ‘git’.

-SO WHAT THE HECK IS GIT and GITHUB ?:-
+##SO WHAT THE HECK IS GIT and GITHUB ?:-

 Git is a tool you install on your own computer for organising the development of code and communicating to programmers efficiently.

 Github is a cloud based version of Git that also provides repositories where code is stored and also tools to facilitate communication between coders.
 It is ostensibly a cloud based implementation of Git.

-A mental model of Git for newbies
+###A mental model of Git for newbies
 Lets give you a mental model.
 A traditional paper office desk can become incredibly untidy and when you've run out of piling up the paper on the desk you start to pile it up un the floor, boxes, post-it notes, envelopes folders etc etc. (I’ve even known someone who had a pair of boots hidden in a pile of papers that had a mouse nesting in them!)
 Finding information, remembering what and who it was for can become practically impossible.
 What do you do traditionally in the paper office to keep the information organised?
 Well you put paper in folders, then put labels on the folders, then put the folders in cabinets which act as a storage or repository for all the information.
 Good so far.